388 King George Rd, Brantford, ON, N3T 5L8

 Does your car have rust?
 Is it more than just light surface rust?
 Do body panels crumble when you touch them?

 Most parts can be replaced but costs can soon mount up.
-Be honest with yourself about the condition of your car and make a decision accordingly.
+Be honest with yourself about the condition of your car and make a decide whether to fix your car or buy a new one accordingly.

 Does your car guzzle gas?
 Does it run through tires and brakes faster than it should?
 Is something always wearing out or breaking down?
 Cars are designed to last a finite time and while they can exceed that, many parts will need to be replaced to keep it on the road.

 Keep a record of what you spend on your car and when.
-Then you have the data to stop yourself making emotional decisions about your car.
+Then you have the data to stop yourself making emotional decisions about fixing up your current car or buying a new one.

 Emotional attachment